t4d-gmbh/working-with-git/source/git/about.md

 There is **no** guarantee that:

-- Git will identify breaking changes as a conflicts[^sn3]
+- Git will identify breaking changes as a conflict[^sn3]
-- Two functioning versions do not lead to a disfunctional combination
+- Two functioning versions do not lead to a dysfunctional combination

 ```